krishnaura45/PotatoLife/README.md

-# PotatoLife : API based Potato Disease Classification
+# Potato Life : API based Potato Disease Classification

-PotatoLife is an automated project for farmers for timely and accurate diagnosis of diseases in potato leaves.
+'Potato Life' is an automated project for farmers for timely and accurate diagnosis of diseases in potato leaves.

 ### INTRODUCTION
 - Potato(Solanum tuberosum) is the fourth-most important staple crop in the world.